junxit/us-congress-bills-110/derived/amendments.md

 ### 20 U.S.C. § 1092

-> in clause (ii), by striking “of the crimes described in subclauses (I) through (VIII)” and inserting “for degree-granting institutions only, of the crimes described in subclauses (I) through (XII)”.
+> in clause (ii), by striking “of the crimes described in subclauses (I) through (VIII)” and inserting “for degree-granting institutions only, of the crimes described in subclauses (I) through (XII)”; and

 | | |
 |---|---|